Pinterest Pixel

 When Should I Use the POPULATION.MEAN Function?

-I use the POPULATION.MEAN function when I have access to the entirety of the dataset I’m interested in studying and want to calculate the average of all values within that complete dataset or population.
-It’s best applied in cases where analyzing every single value is feasible and necessary for precise conclusions.
+I use the POPULATION.MEAN function when I have access to the entirety of the dataset.
+It is best applied in cases where analyzing every single value is possible and necessary.

-In Excel, the population mean refers to the average of all data points in the entire set, and it’s used when every value is known and can be included in the calculation.
-The sample mean, on the other hand, represents the average of a subset of the population and is employed when working with a sample due to practical constraints such as time or cost.
-It allows me to make inferences about the population mean.
+In Excel, the population mean refers to the average of all data points in the entire set.
+The sample mean, on the other hand, represents the average of a subset of the population.

 How to calculate sample population in Excel?